intel-analytics/ipex-llm/docs/docs/APIGuide/Triggers.md

 ```python
  trigger = EveryEpoch()
 ```
-   A trigger that triggers an action when each epoch finishs.
+   A trigger that triggers an action when each epoch finishes.
    Could be used as trigger in `setValidation` and `setCheckpoint` in Optimizer, and also in `TrainSummary.setSummaryTrigger`.